 If you’re worried thus far that Gunman’s Proof might not be packing enough in the way of originality to be worth your time, fear not.
 As it happens, the gameplay itself is where it really breaks away from the crowd.
 If you’ve ever been frustrated by the cryptic puzzles of other adventure games and just wanted to grab a bazooka and go to town on the opposition, this is the title for you.
 Gunman’s Proof is almost 100% overhead shooting action.
 There’s nothing standing between you and the bosses of its eight dungeons except a hoard of Demi’s mutant lackeys practically begging for a heaping helping of frontier justice.
 No switches to toggle, no blocks to push, no keys to find.
 Just gun all the bastards down.

 This non-stop combat feels great, too.
 Zero’s trusty six-shooter has unlimited ammo and can also be upgraded several times over the course of the game to deal more damage.
 Holding down the shoulder buttons allows for strafing (the most vital technique to master by far) and you can also crouch and crawl along the ground to avoid enemy fire.
-Blasting away at the opposition feels much more satisfying to me than the basic short-range sword combat found in most games of this kind, even before I take into account unlockable special abilities like the charge shot and the abundant special weapons that drop from defeated foes.
+Blasting away at the opposition feels much more satisfying to me than the basic short-range sword combat found in most games of this kind, even before I take into account unlockable special abilities like the charge shot and the abundant special weapons which drop from defeated foes.
 These consist of just a basic shotgun and machine gun at first, but talking to the weapon master in town after you clear each dungeon will gradually add more (and more powerful) guns to the rotation.
 I’m a fan of the flamethrower, myself.
-You can only carry one special weapon at a time and shots are limited, but the pickups drop so frequently that you’ll never really feel the need to hold back.
+You can only carry one special weapon at a time and shots are limited, but the pickups drop so frequently you’ll never really feel the need to hold back.

 Another important tool in your arsenal is the bombs you’ll find in certain treasure chests.
 These don’t blow open new paths like the ones from Zelda.
-Rather, they function more like the “super bomb” attacks that feature in so many shooters, dealing heavy damage to everything on-screen when triggered.
+Rather, they function more like the “super bomb” attacks featured in so many shooters, dealing heavy damage to everything on-screen when triggered.
 They’re an extremely useful, non-renewable resource, so be sure to save them for boss fights.

 Zero also has an upgradable punch attack.
 Honestly, though, its implementation is pretty underwhelming.
-The gun combat is so effective and enjoyable that I tended to forget that the punch was even an option outside of the one time I needed to use it to destroy some rocks on the overworld.
+The gun combat is so effective and enjoyable I tended to forget the punch was even an option outside of the one time I needed to use it to destroy some rocks on the overworld.
 I suppose it might be have been included to allow for self-imposed “no gun” challenge runs and the like.
 As fun as it is, Gunman’s Proof is an extremely easy game from start to finish, so it makes sense to include a way to handicap yourself.
 If you’re not actively taking care to slow down, you’re liable to find yourself staring at the end credits in no time.

 This nearly nonexistent challenge may not be a big deal for some.
 Sometimes a low-pressure game is just what the doctor ordered.
 Fair enough.
-A more substantial criticism that I can level at Gunman’s Proof would be that some of its peripheral elements feel poorly implemented or even unfinished.
+A more substantial criticism I can level at Gunman’s Proof would be that some of its peripheral elements feel poorly implemented or even unfinished.
 There’s an out-of-place arcade style scoring system, for example, that really adds nothing at all to the overall experience.
-Most (though not all) of the treasure you find in the dungeons has no practical use and instead merely contributes to a score bonus that’s tallied up after you defeat that dungeon’s boss.
+Most (though not all) of the treasure you find in the dungeons has no practical use and instead merely contributes to a score bonus tallied up after you defeat each dungeon’s boss.
 I had accumulated nearly 40,000,000 points this way by the time I finished the game.
 Yet, since there seems to be no in-game rewards of any kind for hitting score milestones, it’s tough to care.
 Forty million?
 Four hundred million?
 A trillion?
 So what!
 There’s also a monetary system in place, complete with sizable cash rewards doled out by the town sheriff for taking down each of the Demiseed bosses, despite the fact that there’s very little available to buy other than cheap, rarely needed health refill items.
 I ended the game with maxed-out cash simply because the designers neglected to include anything to spend it on.

-It’s tempting to say that Ganpuru: Gunman’s Proof should have been given just a bit more time in the oven so that the development team could fine-tune the difficulty and flesh-out the ancillary mechanics some.
+It’s tempting to say Ganpuru: Gunman’s Proof should have been given just a bit more time in the oven so the development team could fine-tune the difficulty and flesh-out the ancillary mechanics some.
 Realistically, though, it was late enough to the party already.
 While the Super Famicom remained a viable platform for new releases slightly longer than the Super Nintendo did, 1997 was still pushing it.
 As it is, I’m amply pleased by its crazy cowboys-and-aliens plot and exuberant, trigger-happy twist on a sometimes overly familiar gameplay formula.
 It’s not really deep or refined enough to rate as a true lost classic for the system like Seiken Densetsu 3 or Terranigma, but players who prefer their adventure games on the wacky side will relish any time spent with this one.

-As for me, well, let’s just say that I’m not quite ready to ride off into the sunset just yet.
+As for me, well, let’s just say I’m not quite ready to ride off into the sunset just yet.
 Seems there’s another Old West town in dire need of my services.
 See you again soon, pardner.